John Witkowski

-John Joseph Witkowski (born June 18, 1962) is a former American football player.
+John Joseph Witkowski (born June 18, 1962) is an American former professional football player who was a quarterback for the Detroit Lions of the National Football League (NFL).
+He played college football for the Columbia Lions.

 Football career

 John Witkowski was the winner of the 1982 Asa A. Bushnell Cup for leadership, competitive spirit, contribution to the team, and accomplishments on the field, Witkowski holds 12 Columbia Lions passing records, six total offense marks, and five Ivy League records.
-He remained a Lion after his collegiate career, being picked by Detroit Lions in the sixth round of the 1984 NFL Draft.
+He remained a Lion after his collegiate career, being picked by Detroit Lions in the sixth round of the 1984 NFL draft.
 He was also the first starting quarterback of the London Monarchs of the World League of American Football, although he lost his place in the team's very first game.

 Personal life

 He is currently President/CEO of the Independent Bankers Association of New York State and is a former executive vice president and retail banking executive for Five Star Bank.